caocscar/ConnectedVehicleDocs/SPaTdocumentation.md

 Date Range|2015-03-14 to 2016-12-31 (Note: There is no data available earlier in 2015)

 ## Data Filtering
-No filtering has been done to the SPaT dataset with the exception of choice of RSE devices.
+No filtering has been done to the SPaT messages.

 **Note**: Due to the amount of data, not all available SPaT messages were uploaded to the Safety Pilot Database.